-Since State Railways of Thailand introduced the use of electronic tickets in 2017, passengers can either present the physical ticket purchased at the booths in the station or a printed copy of the electronic ticket purchased via internet.
-If you book your train tickets online with Baolau, you will receive the official electronic tickets issued by SRT.
-Passengers are requested to print the e-tickets and not to carry in the mobile phone or tablet since digital copies are not accepted.
+Since State Railway of Thailand introduced the use of electronic tickets in 2017, passengers can either present the physical ticket purchased at the station or a printed copy of the electronic ticket purchased via internet.
+If you book your train tickets online with Baolau, you will receive the official electronic ticket issued by SRT by email.
+The electronic ticket is a valid boarding pass, although passengers are requested to print the e-ticket in advance and carry the printout while boarding.
+Please do not carry the e-ticket in your mobile phone or tablet as digital copies are not accepted.

 The conductor will ask for your train ticket as he approaches your seat.

 He will verify the information printed on the ticket, including travel date, train number, seat and passenger name.
 If there is any suspicion that the ticket holder does not match the passenger name, the conductor may ask for a personal identification.
 This security checking prevents ticket resale.